sadanand-singh/Blog/content/post/linearRegression.md

 In the Bayesian framework, the choice of the regularizer is analogous to the choice of prior over the weights.
 If a Gaussian prior is used, then the Maximum a Posteriori (MAP) solution will be the same as if an L2 penalty was used (Ridge Regression).
 Whilst not directly equivalent, the Laplace prior (which is sharply peaked around zero, unlike the Gaussian which is smooth around zero), produces the same shrinkage effect to the L1 penalty (Lasso Regression).

-You can read about the bayesian Lasso in more detail [here][blasso].
+You can read about the Bayesian Lasso in more detail [here][blasso].

 # Generalization of Linear Regression